 A fair split should include more than the minimum spend.
 The advertised minimum is usually only the starting point.

-The base amount your group commits to spend on bottles, mixers, and VIP table service.
+The minimum amount your group agrees to spend on bottles, mixers, and eligible menu items.
+This is the starting point for calculating your total VIP table cost.

-Sales tax, venue fees, admin fees, and service charges can increase the final total.
+Sales tax, venue fees, administrative charges, and service fees are added to the table minimum and can noticeably increase the final amount your group pays.

 Extras

-Additional bottles, shots, waters, Red Bull, food, and upgrades can change the final bill.
+Extra bottles, premium liquor, champagne presentations, Red Bull, bottled water, food, and upgrades can increase your final spend.

 VIP Table Split Examples